crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 # Domain Model: Your Business Blueprint

-A domain model is a package of classes and interfaces that represents your business domain in code.
+A domain model is a package of classes and interfaces to represent your business domain in code.
 This software model of your business domain becomes a custom language by which your systems communicate and store information.